Miles Brown (gridiron football): Arizona Cardinals

 After going undrafted in the 2019 NFL draft, he signed with the Arizona Cardinals of the National Football League.
-After making the Cardinals roster, Brown played in three games before being waived on October 1, 2019 and re-signed to the practice squad.
+After making the Cardinals roster, Brown played in three games before being waived on October 1, 2019, and re-signed to the practice squad.
 On November 13, 2019, Brown was promoted to the active roster after Zach Allen was placed on injured reserve.

 On September 4, 2020, Brown was waived by the Cardinals.

 Tennessee Titans

 On November 10, 2020, the Tennessee Titans signed Brown to their practice squad.
 His practice squad contract with the team expired after the season on January 18, 2021.

 Detroit Lions

 On August 6, 2021, Brown signed with the Detroit Lions.
-He was waived on August 30, 2021 and re-signed to the practice squad, but released the following day.
+He was waived on August 30, 2021, and re-signed to the practice squad, but released the following day.

 Saskatchewan Roughriders

 On February 25, 2022, Brown signed with the Saskatchewan Roughriders.

+On December 15, 2023, the Roughriders announced that he had signed a contract extension with the team.
+He became a free agent upon the expiry of his contract on February 11, 2025.

+Calgary Stampeders

+On February 12, 2025, it was announced that Brown had signed with the Calgary Stampeders.